 March 27, 2022

-• Start: Pine Trailhead (Mile 450.3)
+- Start: Pine Trailhead (Mile 450.3)

-• End: Chase Creek (Mile 466.4)
+- End: Chase Creek (Mile 466.4)

-• Distance: 16.1 miles + 1.2 bonus miles (when I missed my turn)
+- Distance: 16.1 miles + 1.2 bonus miles (when I missed my turn)

 MAD MAX UPDATE

-Mad Max’s friends came to pick him up from Payson on Wednesday right as Volt and I were hiking into the Mazatazals.
+Mad Max’s friends came to pick him up from Payson on Wednesday just as Volt and I were hiking into the Mazatazals.
 He was hanging out with them in Prescott when he caught the local weather forecast.
 A storm was heading this way, and the news said it was supposed to drop some snow at the higher elevations after the weekend.

-And so, rather than wait to meet up with us when we got to Pine on Saturday, Mad Max returned to the trail a full day early and arranged to have his friends drop up him off about 35-40 miles further north.
+And so, rather than wait to meet up with us when we got to Pine on Saturday, Mad Max returned to the trail a full day early and arranged to have his friends drop him off about 35-40 miles further north.
 He said he was currently up nearly at Mormon Lake (~70 miles north of Pine) and hoping to make it to Flagstaff before the storm arrived.

 BEST TRAIL MAGIC EVER